 The 66-CVE dataset used in § 5.2, detailed in Table 2 and more extensively in Table 6 of Appendix B, spans over nine years and encapsulates a wide array of vulnerability types within the Linux kernel's diverse subsystems.
-This comprehensive coverage underpins our assertion that the dataset is representative, and we anticipate that KernJC will demonstrate effective performance on other kernel vulnerabilities not explicitly covered in this paper.
-Time and labor constraints preclude a broader evaluation of KernJC against all existing vulnerabilities in upstream Linux kernels.
-To facilitate future kernel vulnerability reproduction work, we plan to open-source KernJC and engage with the community for ongoing iterative evaluation and enhancement.
+This comprehensive coverage underpins our assertion that the dataset is representative, and we anticipate that KERNJC will demonstrate effective performance on other kernel vulnerabilities not explicitly covered in this paper.
+Time and labor constraints preclude a broader evaluation of KERNJC against all existing vulnerabilities in upstream Linux kernels.
+Considering the complexity and rapid evolution of the Linux kernel ecosystem, there could probably exist corner cases where KERNJC fails to build effective reproduction environments for some vulnerabilities not mentioned in this paper.
+To facilitate future kernel vulnerability reproduction work, we plan to open-source KERNJC and engage with the community for ongoing iterative evaluation and enhancement.